getcarina/getcarina.com/_tutorials/2016-04-05-public-key-infrastructure.md

 followed by a client cert + key.

-To make this simpler, we'll be using the `cloudpipe/keymaster` image, though you can run the OpenSSL commands within keymaster's scripts directly yourself.
+To make this simpler, we'll be using the `cloudpipe/keymaster` image, though you can run the OpenSSL commands within keymaster's scripts directly.

 We're going to be writing certificates to a local directory, so you'll want to use your local Docker client.
 Make sure your `$DOCKER_HOST` is running locally and then we can kick this off.
 We need a place to store certificates and we'll want a password for the CA.

 ```